-- Identify the types of items that should be subject to high-level disinfection.
+- Identify key considerations in the preparation of items to be processed by high-level disinfection.